 This recipe is approved by Jamie Oliver’s nutrition team as part of “10 Meals to Kick-Start a Healthier 2015.”
 Learn more here. #10HealthyMeals

-- 1 large yellow onion, chopped
+- 1 large yellow onion chopped

-- 3 garlic cloves, crushed
+- 3 garlic cloves peeled and pressed

-- 1 Tablespoon freshly grated ginger
+- 1 tablespoon grated fresh ginger

 - 4 teaspoons yellow curry powder

-Serve over rice, and sprinkle with cilantro.
+Serve over rice and sprinkle with parsley.